Garreth Carvell: Club career

-In 2000, Carvell made his international début when he represented Wales in the 2000 Rugby League World Cup.
-Garreth represented Great Britain in 2006 in the 2006 Tri-Nations competition held in Australia.
-He also helped Hull F.C. reach the 2008 Challenge Cup Final.

 After signing a deal that would keep Carvell at Hull F.C. for the next three years he made a controversial U-turn and made the move to Warrington after a fee was paid.
-Carvell played for Warrington in the 2009 challenge cup final victory over Huddersfield, 2010 Challenge Cup Final victory over Leeds. and the 2012 challenge cup final victory again over Leeds.
+Carvell played for Warrington in the 2009 Challenge Cup final victory over Huddersfield, 2010 Challenge Cup Final victory over Leeds. and the 2012 challenge cup final victory again over Leeds.
 He also featured in the 2012 and 2013 Grand final defeats.

-Carvell won caps for Wales while at Leeds 2000(…2007?)
-1(3?)-caps + 2-caps (interchange/substitute), and won caps for Great Britain while at Hull F.C. in 2006 against New Zealand (2 matches).